cohelm/brrr/README.md

 There are currently implementations for Redis as a queue, and for DynamoDB as a database.

+## Development

+Brrr is a protocol that can be implemented in many languages.
+"It's just bytes on the wire."

+This is a monorepo with a Python implementation at the moment, but intends to add more languages.

+The Nix flake provides a devshell for Python -- `$ nix develop .#python` -- which is used for development and testing.

 ## Python Library

 Brrr is a dependency-free Python uv bundle which you can import and use directly.